v2fly/v2fly-github-io/docs/en_US/config/protocols/vless.md

 > `xver`: number

-Utilize the [PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) to send the incoming IP and port of the request.
+Utilize the [PROXY protocol](https://www.haproxy.org/download/2.2/doc/proxy-protocol.txt) to forward the incoming IP and port of the request.
 Version `1` or `2` are supported, with the default being `0` (disabled).
 If needed, it is recommended to be set to `1`.

-Currently, versions `1` and `2` are effectively the same, but the data structures are different, and the former can be printed, while the latter is encoded in binary.
-V2Ray's TCP and WebSocket inbounds all support receiving PROXY protocol.
+Currently, versions `1` and `2` are effectively the same, but the data structures are different, and the former can be printed for human-readable text, while the latter is encoded in binary.
+V2Ray's TCP and WebSocket inbounds all support receiving the PROXY protocol.

 :::tip
-If you are [configuring Nginx to receive PROXY protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/#configuring-nginx-to-accept-the-proxy-protocol), in addition to setting `proxy_protocol`, you may also need to set `set_real_ip_from`, otherwise it may not function correctly.
+If you are [configuring Nginx to parse incoming PROXY protocol](https://docs.nginx.com/nginx/admin-guide/load-balancer/using-proxy-protocol/#configuring-nginx-to-accept-the-proxy-protocol), in addition to setting `proxy_protocol`, you may also need to set `set_real_ip_from`, otherwise it may not function.
 :::

 **Additional Info**

-1. The most accurate `FallbackObject` will be matched.
+1. The most relevant `FallbackObject` will be matched.
 If there are several child elements with the same `alpn` and `path`, the last one will be used.
 2. The fallback traffic routing forwards TCP (Transport Layer) data directly after decryption, not HTTP (Application Layer) data, and only the first packet's hyperlink path is parsed when necessary.
 3. Domain name traffic routing is not supported.
 If this is needed, it is recommended to use Nginx or other tools to configure Stream SNI traffic routing.